Code-Institute-Submissions/the-recipe-book-group/README.md

 1. As a user, I want to **quickly access the detailed instrucitons for any recipe in the group.** so that I can **cook using the information presented to me**.
 2. As a user, I want to **quickly and easily choose a category** so that I can **narrow down the type of recipe I am looking for.**
-3. As a user, I want to **add my own reicpes to the group and be able to give a clear presentation of the recipe and instructions for its use** so that I can **allow friends and family to enjoy the recipe simply and correctly**
+3. As a user, I want to **add my own reicpes to the group and be able to give a clear presentation of the recipe and instructions for its use** so that I can **allow friends and family to benefit.**
 4. As a user, I want to **alter and ammend any of my recipes if I believe it improves the recipe** so that I can **help the group as a whole improve the recipes**
 5. As a user, I want to **be able to easily navigate back to the home as well as between pages**